lokidoki102/tp/docs/UserGuide.md

 * Edits the seller at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …, and should not exceed 2147483647.
 * The specified `INDEX` must be pointing to a `Seller` and not a `Buyer`.
-* The new `name` value of the seller should not have a duplicate in EstateEase.
+* The new `NAME` value of the seller should not have a duplicate in EstateEase.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.